ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 You can further modify the snippets.
 Delete the entries whose default values you don't want to change and add other entries you want to change.

-Level 3, 4 and 5 require different entries.
+Creating packages in Level 3, 4 and 5 requires different entries.
 When you create a package at a certain level, only the entries with matched names will be processed.
 So irrelevant entries have no effect and you can set all the level 3, 4 and 5 default values in ``.skpkgrc``.